Green Remodeling: Eco-Friendly Home Improvements

 - Use flow reducers on the shower and sinks so you're using less water.

-If you're adding a new room to your home, you can pay attention to these particular possibilities:
+If you're adding a new room to your home, pay attention to these particular possibilities:

 - Don't add more than you need.
 Consuming less and covering up less of the land is always eco-friendlier.

 - Install ceiling fans to keep warm air down in the winter and to provide cool air in the summer.